njpietrow/Filter.io/README.md

 <img src="https://github.com/njpietrow/Filter.io/blob/main/assets/landmarks.png"  height="500" width="460" alt="">

-The approriate filter rotation is calculated using a landmarks for the eyes.
+The approriate filter rotation is calculated using landmarks around the eyes.
 Once we have the coordinates, we can calculate the appropriate amount of rotation to apply to the face filter when drawing it on the canvas.
 Using the atan2 function, we can get a continous output even if we go below 0 radians, which is a limitation of the original arctangent function.
 ```javaScript
 //select landmarks from Face Mesh output landmarks array
 const leftEyeCorner = landmarks[130];